 This is THE vegan ice cream cake recipe to make for the summer!
 Super fun and easy to make, this homemade ice cream cake is like no other cake: layered with fudgy rich chocolate cake, creamy dairy free ice cream, and decorated with decadent dairy free buttercream and ganache, this is the ultimate ice cream cake for any summer birthday or party!

-- 2 pints of your favorite vegan ice cream or homemade ice cream
+- 2 pints vegan ice cream of choice

 Vegan Ice Cream Cake Decorations: